lennyleadership/FenXiHuaXue_handbook/content/docs/01 Mass Spec LC-MS/Part 01 Theory/32_APCI_general_review.md

 ---
+weight: 32
+title: APCI General Review
 authors: Lenny Lin
-categories: Analysis of Pesticides in Food and Environmental Samples edited by Jose L. Tadeo
+categories: "Analysis of Pesticides in Food and Environmental Samples edited by Jose L. Tadeo"
-date: "2022-03-17"
+tags: [Sensitivity]
 description:
 draft: false
+date: "2022-03-17"
-lastmod: "2022-06-28"
+lastmod: "2022-10-17"
-series:
+series: null
-tags: [Sensitivity]
-title: APCI General Review
 toc: true
 ---

 The LC elute passing through a nebulizing needle, creates a fine spray.
 The spray passes through a heated ceramic tube, where the droplets are fully vaporized.
 The resulting gas/vapor mixture is then passed over a corona discharge needle, where the solvent vapor is ionized to create reagent gas ions.